Dealing with Return Mail

 Picture this: You’ve worked with Smartpress to create a direct mail campaign.
 You’ve designed custom mailers for online printing and had them sent out to target audiences and your distribution lists.
 A few days pass and suddenly you start receiving return mail of your own mailer!

-Return Mail Labels
+How to Read and Understand USPS Return Mail Labels

-First, it’s important to point out that only mail with a return address can be sent back to you.
+First, it’s important to point out that only First Class mail with a return address can be sent back to you.
 If mail doesn’t have a return address, the post office will simply toss it and you may never even know it.

 The second most important detail is the yellow label that gets placed on the mail piece: